Holy Eucharist Rite I

 We come seeking comfort that we are not alone, we come with our hearts full of hope and we invite our great sign of hope, Emmanuel, God-with-us, to break through the darkness of our lives.

-Celtic Prayer on the third Sunday of the month starting September 18th.
+Celtic Prayer on the third Sunday of the month during the September through May program year.
 An evening of Celtic music, poetry and reflection.
 Refreshments will follow the service.